-Dialogue Tags: What Are They and How Do We Use Them?
+Dialogue Tags: What Are They and How To Use Them

 Writers encounter dialogue every day, but too often recently I’ve seen great stories ruined by choppy, incoherent, and straight-up weird dialogue.
+How can you use dialogue tags effectively in your stories to produce clear dialogue that zings?

-The book I’m working on now is almost half dialogue, so it’s about time I nailed down some of the rules and shared them with you guys.
+Recently we talked about why dialogue is important, along with the seven critical roles it plays in stories.
+If you’ve played with dialogue for long, you quickly come up against some of the questions of how to properly format it on the page, what tags to use, and how to keep it from feeling redundant.
+Let’s take a closer look at dialogue tags and how to use them.

 What is a Dialogue Tag?

-Also often referred to as an attribution, a dialogue tag is a small phrase either before, after, or in between the actual dialogue itself.
+A dialogue tag, also known as an attribution, is a small phrase either before, after, or in the middle of actual dialogue that indicates the speaker.
 For example:

 “Did you get my letter?” asked Katie.